taylorhakes/painless/README.md

 ## Why use painless?
 - Really fast
 - Easy to learn
-- Works with Babel, Promises, Observables, Streams, Generators, Callbacks out of the box
+- Works with Babel, Promises, Observables, Streams, Generators, Processes, Callbacks out of the box
 - No Globals
 - Easy to debug (Tests are just basic node processes.
 No subprocesses)
 - Coverage support with Istanbul